CoLRev-Environment/colrev/docs/source/manual/quality_model.rst

 Similar to linters such as pylint, it should be possible to disable selected checks.
 Failed checks are made transparent by adding the corresponding codes (e.g., `mostly-upper`) to the `colrev_masterdata_provenance` (`notes` field).

-**TODO**:

-- Similar to pylint, it should also be possible to mark false-positives.
-- Define "correct" inconsistent_with_doi_metadata.
-Refer to CURATED records
-- Link to Dedupe (definition of dedupe)
-- Add custom-field checks (e.g., "pubmed.id" or "synergy.method")

 .. toctree::
    :caption: Format
    :maxdepth: 3